The changing face of content marketing

 Voice channel is expected to be worth $40 billion by 2022.
 51 percent of shoppers use voice search to research products, 22 percent to make direct purchases and 17 percent use it to reorder items.
 Moreover, Gartner also predicted that about 30 percent of all online searches will take place without a screen by 2020.

 As such, 2020 will be about speaking more to Google Assistant, Alexa and Siri.
 The lens now shifts to marketers’ keyword strategy, making it more focused on long-tail than on short-tail keywords.
+One of the best ways to ensure your content ideation efforts are successful is by using a Google trends API.
+This can provide you with detailed data about keywords for deeper topic research.
 Here are a few tips to keep in mind:

 - Write full-sentence Q&As in your content, and avoid your search term into several sentences.